andywer/leakage/README.md

 ## Under the Hood

-Leakage uses `memwatch-next` to trigger the garbage collector and create heap diffs.
+Leakage uses `node-memwatch` to trigger the garbage collector and create heap diffs.

 You just specify an iterator function.
 It will be run 30 times by default then a garbage collection will be performed and a heap snapshot will be made.
 This process is iterated 6 times by default to collect several heap diffs, since especially in async tests there is always a bit of background noise.